SpudGunMan/meshing-around/README.md

 ```

 ### MQTT Notes
-There is no direct support for MQTT in the code, however, reports from Discord are that using [meshtasticd](https://meshtastic.org/docs/hardware/devices/linux-native-hardware/) with no radio and attaching the bot to the software node, which is MQTT-linked, allows routing.~~There also seems to be a quicker way to enable MQTT by having your bot node with the enabled [serial](https://meshtastic.org/docs/configuration/module/serial/) module with echo enabled and MQTT uplink and downlink.
-These two~~ methods have been mentioned as allowing MQTT routing for the project.
+There is no direct support for MQTT in the code, however, reports from Discord are that using [meshtasticd](https://meshtastic.org/docs/hardware/devices/linux-native-hardware/) with no radio and attaching the bot to the software node, which is MQTT-linked, allows routing.
 Tested working fully Firmware:2.5.15.79da236 with [mosquitto](https://meshtastic.org/docs/software/integrations/mqtt/mosquitto/).

+~~There also seems to be a quicker way to enable MQTT by having your bot node with the enabled [serial](https://meshtastic.org/docs/configuration/module/serial/) module with echo enabled and MQTT uplink and downlink.
+These two~~

 ## Full list of commands for the bot